approov/quickstart-xamarin-refit/SHAPES-EXAMPLE.md

 ## ENSURE THE SHAPES API IS PROTECTED

-In order for Approov tokens to be generated for `https://shapes.approov.io` it is necessary to inform Approov about it.
+In order for Approov tokens to be generated for `https://shapes.approov.io` it is necessary to inform Approov about it:

 ```
-$ approov api -add shapes.approov.io
+approov api -add shapes.approov.io
 ```

 Tokens for this domain will be automatically signed with the specific secret for this domain, rather than the normal one for your account.